Caches

 default

-The default cache in BoxLang that's used for queries, templates, and many more internal usages.
+The default cache in BoxLang is used for queries, templates, and many more internal usages.

 bxSessions

-If you are activating session management in your web or client applications, then here is where user session information will be stored.
+If you activate session management in your web or client applications, user session information will be stored here.

 bxRegex